LeyingGuan/msCCA2/README.md

 #### Object initialization
 ##### Important initialization quantities:

-X:   be a list of matrix (of the same sample size) to determine the constructin function of the leading multi-block sparse CCA via L1-norm constraints
+-X:   be a list of matrix (of the same sample size) to determine the constructin function of the leading multi-block sparse CCA via L1-norm constraints
 beta_init: the initial list of projection coefficients for different data matrices

-init_method: beta initialization method if beta_init is NULL.
+-init_method: beta initialization method if beta_init is NULL.
 Takes value in ("rgcca", "pma", "convex", "soft-thr").
 The "convex" choice uses convex relaxation, which provides theoretical guarantees under stringent assumptions and can be very slow for large-scale data set. "soft-thr" is the suggested version that provides no-worse empirical performance compared to "convex" but much faster.

-eta: as specified in the manuscript, which is a scale-free parameter determining the "relative" step size during proximal gradient descent.
+-eta: as specified in the manuscript, which is a scale-free parameter determining the "relative" step size during proximal gradient descent.
 Default value is $1/sqrt(n)$.

-eta_ratio: the quantity multiplying eta in the bound decaying description in the manuscript.
+-eta_ratio: the quantity multiplying eta in the bound decaying description in the manuscript.
 Default value is $sqrt(1/self$n)$.

-rho_maxit: maximum number of proximal gradient iterations.
+-rho_maxit: maximum number of proximal gradient iterations.

-rho_tol: early stop when the ratio between the L2-norm of the beta change and eta is smaller than rho_tol.
+-rho_tol: early stop when the ratio between the L2-norm of the beta change and eta is smaller than rho_tol.
 Default is 1E-3.

 ##### Initializing msCCAproximal_l1 to be the msCCAl1 object.
 In our experiments, all hyper-parameters have been set as the default values.